 Birthday Song in Japanese

-Each country has its version of the birthday song that usually uses the same rhythm and background sound, the famous Happy Birthday song.
+Each country has its version of the birthday song that usually uses the same rhythm and background sound, the famous song Happy Birthday.

-Japanese people often sing the Americanized version and it also has its own Japanese version.
-The Americanized version is the same as the English version, but sung with a Japanese accent and with the following script and romanization:
+The Japanese usually sing the Americanized version and also have their own version in Japanese.
+The Americanized version is the same as the English version but sung with a Japanese accent and with the following writing and romanization:

 The Japanese version has the following lyrics: